demonich/Frequency-responses-of-demonich-s-audio-equipment/7Hz-Salnotes-Zero/README.md

-# Where did you buy it?
+# Where did you get it?

 [Aliexpress](https://aliexpress.ru/item/1005004575085753.html)